jdkingsbury/Ratings-And-Projections/notes.md

 ## Todos

-- [ ] Rewrite and remove unnecessary algorithms.
+- [x] Rewrite and remove unnecessary algorithms.
 - [ ] Determine if we need to change or add more api calls.
 - [ ] Need to create a base algorithm to create a grade.
+  - [ ] need to retrieve the needed stats for the player grade
   - [ ] Create layers to include other factors which can increase or decrease a players score.

 - [ ] Attempt to factor in a players ego.
   - [ ] Check national broadcasted games.
   - [ ] Check how well they match up between certain players.
   - [ ] Check team rivalries and must win games.

 ## Command Cheat Sheet

 - Start Postgres server:
   - brew services start postgresql
 - Stop Postgres server:
   - brew services stop postgresql

 ### Basic Formula